jeffboody/Lanczos/readme.md

 The Mapping Function:

-The function fx[i] maps a sample from the irregular coordinate space into the regular grid space
-(0 to n2 − 1).
-Given the bounds of the irregular space
-[x0,x1], the mapping is defined as:
+The function fx[i] maps a sample from the irregular coordinate space into the regular grid space.
+Given the bounds of the irregular space [x0,x1], the mapping is defined as:

 	fx[i] = n2*(xi - x0 + 0.5)/(x1 - x0 + 1)
+	j     = [0..n2)
+	xj    = j

 A sample s1[i] is included in the summation for output point j only if it falls within the kernel's support
 radius:

 	|fx[i] - xj| < a

-The function fx[i] may output floating point values.

 Density Compensation: